pnp/sp-dev-fx-webparts/samples/react-yammer-api/README.md

 ## Summary

 This sample shows how Yammer REST APIs can be consumed by using the SPFx webpart and the Yammer JavaScript SDK.
 The SPFx webpart contains wrapper around the Yammer JavaScript SDK that can be extended for fluent typescript api experience.
-The webpart also attempts to smart authenticate Office 365 user when in SharePoint Online environment with no popups.

 ### Yammer search